UnixJunkie/MMO/README.md

-# MMO
-Molecular Mechanics in OCaml
+# MMO: Molecular Mechanics in OCaml

-A bunch of code for flexible ligand / rigid protein calculations.
+Some code for flexible ligand / rigid protein calculations.

 Warning: this code is prototypical in nature.
 Maybe, part of it will be released as a proper standalone library in the long-term